cisum-labs/sing.whitepaper/cisum.whitepaper.md

 ## Employment of Blockchain and Smart Contract technology

-**Cisum Verse** has selected [FullOn Network](https://fullon.network), a high-performance Layer-1 public blockchain, as its application platform due to the following advantages:
+**Cisumverse** has selected [FullOn Network](https://fullon.network), a high-performance Layer-1 public blockchain, as its application platform due to the following advantages:
   - **Ultra-low gas fees:** Transactions cost less than $0.0001, ensuring affordability.
   - **High performance:** Supports 10,000 TPS, with an architecture scalable to 1 million TPS.
   - **Low latency:** Achieves 0.5-second block intervals and 1-second finality for rapid transaction processing.
   - **Interoperbility:** Seamlessly connects with other blockchains in a secure and efficient manner.

-Furthermore, FullOn Network supports both EVM and WASM smart contract technologies, enabling **Cisum Verse** to implement a highly decentralized solution tailored to its needs.
+Furthermore, FullOn Network supports both EVM and WASM smart contract technologies, enabling **Cisumverse** to implement a highly decentralized solution tailored to its needs.

 ## Employment of A.I. technology

-**Cisum Verse** collaborates with leading AI technology providers to create virtual content and autonomous 3D digital agents for artists, building virtual concert spaces that engage global audiences.
+**Cisumverse** collaborates with leading AI technology providers to create virtual content and autonomous 3D digital agents for artists, building virtual concert spaces that engage global audiences.
 These AI-powered 3D agents represent artists in online and on-chain ecosystems, interacting with fans, hosting virtual events, and generating revenue for NFT investors, fostering lasting artist-fan connections.

 # Team